Tell us what you think about the information on this page and how you’re using it. Take our survey.

 Evidence

-An employer may require an employee who takes declared emergency leave to provide evidence that the employee was entitled to the leave.
+An employer may require an employee who takes declared emergency leave to provide evidence that the employee is entitled to the leave.
 Both the evidence and the time it is required must be reasonable in the circumstances.

 Depending on the circumstances, such evidence could include:

-• a note from an employee's child care provider stating that child care was unavailable because of
+• a note from an employee's child care provider stating that child care was unavailable because of the declared emergency

 • a copy of an order that applies to the employee made under the HPPA